Autorité de la concurrence

 The Autorité de la concurrence (Competition Authority); [ɔtɔʁite də la kɔ̃kyʁɑ̃s]) is France's national competition regulator.
 Its predecessor, the Competition Council, was established in the 1950s.
 The Competition Authority is an Independent administrative authority, responsible for preventing anti-competitive practices and monitoring the functioning of markets.
 It aims to ensure respect for the law linked "to the defense of a sufficient market competition".

-Although it is not considered a court, it pronounced injunctions, makes decisions, and if necessary, imposes penalties, subject to appeal to the Court of Appeal of Paris and the Court of Cassation.
+Although it is not considered a court, it pronounces injunctions, makes decisions, and if necessary, imposes penalties, subject to appeal to the Court of Appeal of Paris and the Court of Cassation.
 It also issues opinions.